 Note: A 1% dilution would be adding 3 drops of essential oil per tablespoon of carrier.

 There are differing opinions regarding use of essential oils during pregnancy.
 Clearly it is important to understand safety issues for the use of essential oils and should be avoided when safety issues are uncertain.
 Use of Essential Oils in Pregnancy.

 Are essential oils safe to use on premature infants?

 Not advised.
 There are unknowns: ability of the liver to detoxify the oils; ability of the kidneys to eliminate the waste products of the oils; the respiratory status of the premi with airborne oils.
-Also premi skin may not be enough of a natural barrier to over absorption of topically applied oils.
+Also premi skin may not have enough of a natural barrier to prevent over absorption of topically applied oils.

 How do I learn about essential oil safety?

 Essential oils complement conventional and alternative medicine.
 Always seek medical advice for serious health conditions.
 Information on the safe use of essential oils and the AIA Standards of Practice can be found within this website.